YOgee2904/Recommended-System/README.md

 ## Algorithm

 The recommendation system is based on the k-Nearest Neighbors (k-NN) algorithm.
 It identifies users with similar movie preferences to recommend movies that those users have liked but the current user has not yet seen.

-## Contributing

-Contributions to this project are welcome!
-Feel free to submit bug reports, feature requests, or pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---